-- You can either use a stainless steal (personal preference) or a non-stick saucepan.
+- You can either use a stainless steel (personal preference) or a non-stick saucepan.

-Cook’s Tip: It is VERY important you keep the saucepan uncovered to allow extra liquid to evaporate from the cranberry orange sauce.
-This helps the cranberry sauce to thicken up.
+Cook’s Tip: It is VERY important you keep the saucepan uncovered or until the texture thickens.

-- Once cranberries begin to pop, turn off heat and mash the cranberries with the back of a spoon until your desired consistency is reached.
+- Mash berries with the back of a spoon until your desired consistency is reached.

-- The cranberry orange sauce will continue to thicken as it sits and cools to room temperature.
+- The sauce will continue to thicken as it sits and cools to room temperature.

-- Let cranberry sauce come to room temperature completely before storing in the refrigerator.
+- Cool to room temperature before storing in the refrigerator.

 Can you freeze cranberry sauce?

-So instead of rushing around on Christmas or Thanksgiving morning, you can make this cranberry orange sauce recipe ahead of time!
+So instead of rushing around on Christmas or Thanksgiving morning, you can make this recipe ahead of time!